yoursociallyanxiousneighbor/yoursociallyanxiousneighbor.github.io/_posts/2019-1-24-finding-your-anchor.md

 The sun will shine tomorrow as it did this morning.
 Your significant other is still going to happily dream.
 And you still may be keeled over in the bathroom.

-But now, you’ve given yourself an important reminder.
+But *now*, you’ve given yourself an important reminder.
 You’ve started to recognize that perhaps there isn’t as much at stake.
 There is no apocalypse, thankfully, no matter how much our mind makes it seem.